 What is a hack weekend?

-We’ve run hack weekends for six years.
+We’ve run hack weekends for eight years.
 They follow a successful methodology which we have developed over that period: combining a traditional hack event together with elements of service design.

 Normally our events have a specific theme: transport; tourism; air quality; environment etc. Having a theme focuses minds and generally delivers more meaningful outputs.